-There’s no doubt that advent of the dot matrix printer was a game changer in the office space.
+There’s no doubt that the advent of the dot matrix printer was a game-changer in the office space.
 Sure they were slow, and the pin feed holes could be a hassle, but for the first time, companies could easily customize the contents of a small batch of labels on their own schedule.
 The office has benefitted ever since.

 Now as lean manufacturing has become a more prevalent practice, there has been a demand to replicate this just-in-time (JIT) label solution onto the factory floor.
 But while blank white paper labels work in the front office, there are many cases where you might need a more robust solution than you could pick up at the office supply store.
 Those reasons might include:

 - Necessity for performance adhesive

 - UL label requirements